MGX: Near-Zero Overhead Memory Protection for Data-Intensive Accelerators: Abstract

 \section{Abstract}

-In this paper, we propose MgX, a near-zero overhead memory protection scheme for hardware accelerators.
-MgX minimizes the performance overhead of off-chip memory encryption and integrity verification by exploiting the application-specific aspect of accelerators.
-Accelerators tend to explicitly manage data movement between on-chip and off-chip memory, typically at an object granularity that is much larger than cache lines.
-Exploiting these accelerator-specific characteristics, MgX generates version numbers used in memory encryption and integrity verification only using on-chip state without storing them in memory, and also customizes the granularity of the memory protection to match the granularity used by the accelerator.
-To demonstrate the applicability of MgX, we present an in-depth study of MgX for deep neural network (DNN) and also describe implementations for H.264 video decoding and genome alignment.
-Experimental results show that applying MgX has less than 1\% performance overhead for both DNN inference and training on state-of-the-art DNN architectures.
+This paper introduces MGX, a near-zero overhead memory protection scheme for hardware accelerators.
+MGX minimizes the performance overhead of off-chip memory encryption and integrity verification by exploiting the application-specific properties of the accelerator execution.
+In particular, accelerators tend to explicitly manage data movement between on-chip and off-chip memories.
+Therefore, the general memory access pattern of an accelerator can largely be determined for a given application.
+Exploiting these characteristics, MGX generates version numbers used in memory encryption and integrity verification using on-chip accelerator state rather than storing them in the off-chip memory; it also customizes the granularity of the memory protection to match the granularity used by the accelerator.
+To demonstrate the efficacy of MGX, we present an in-depth study of MGX for DNN and graph algorithms.
+Experimental results show that on average, MGX lowers the performance overhead of memory protection from 28\% and 33\% to 4\% and 5\% for DNN and graph processing accelerators in a wide range of benchmarks, respectively.